p4lang/p4c/docs/JSON_format.md

 - `target`: the field where the checksum result is written
 - `type`: always set to `generic`
 - `calculation`: the name of the calculation to use to compute the checksum
+- `update`: an optional boolean value, which defaults to `true`; indicates whether the checksum needs to be updated in deparsers.
+- `verify`: an optional boolean value, which defaults to `true`; indicates whether the checksum needs to be verified in parsers.
-- `if_cond`: null if the checksum needs to be updated unconditionally, otherwise a boolean expression, which will determine whether or not the checksum gets updated.
+- `if_cond`: null if the checksum needs to be verified and / or updated unconditionally, otherwise a boolean expression, which will determine whether or not the checksum gets verified and / or updated.
 See [here](#the-type-value-object) for more information on expressions format.

 ### `learn_lists`